rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 Why errors are being overlooked?
 I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate well to the alternative typeclass.
 For example,  code using `<|>` is very terse, something with a stronger error semantics will most likely be more verbose; coding with `<|>` is simple, stronger error semantics will likely be more complex ...
 Mathematical modeling oversimplification could play a role as well.
-It feels the concept of mathematical falsehood and program failure are being linked.
+It feels the concept of mathematical falsehood and program failure are being linked too much.
 Incorrect JSON message is not a mathematical falsehood.

 The _pessimist_ theme was partially inspired by the following two concepts:
 [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.)